 No inflation occurs in the breathing passages between the nostrils and the throat.
 No inflation occurs in the sinuses.
 It is a safe, sophisticated and quick procedure for we doctors who have been studying and practicing this technique.

-The purpose of the balloon inflation is to press outward against the bones lining the breathing passage, so that a space is created in the places where the bones pinch against one another.
-At that very moment the skull's membranes as well as the physician's hands cause the bones to "unlock" or move outward.
+The purpose of the balloon inflation is to press outward against the bones lining the breathing passage so that space is created in the places where the bones pinch against one another.
+At that very moment, the skull's membranes, as well as the physician's hands, cause the bones to "unlock" or move outward.
 Once movement is achieved, these bones will continue to shift until bone realignment occurs.
 This can take seconds, hours, or days (one never knows), depending upon the way the bones of the skull actually align.

 For most persons, Nasal Specific Therapy is a method of restructuring the skull.
 It can normalize skull shape when used as an ongoing, repeated therapy.
 Used in this manner, a deviated nasal septum, snoring, chronic sinusitis, orthodontic problems of the teeth, abnormal function of the temporal-mandibular joint (TMJ), catarrhal conditions of the ear, crossed eyes, traumatic headaches, and other conditions associated with cranial misalignment can be treated without surgery or drugs.